If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Developers: Christian Whitehead,

 The 2013 version of Sonic the Hedgehog 2 is the third game in the Taxman/Stealth collection of remastered Sonic games.
-Like the 2013 Sonic 1 before it, the Sonic 2 remake replaces the rudimentary emulated version originally on the App Store and adds Knuckles, auto-match multiplayer, and widescreen support as well as running on the fan-made Retro Engine.
+Like the 2013 Sonic 1 before it, the Sonic 2 remake replaces the rudimentary emulated version originally on the App Store and adds Knuckles, auto-match multiplayer, and wide-screen support and running on the fan-made Retro Engine.

-This, along with the iOS remakes of Sonic 1, Sonic CD, and a brand new version of Sonic 3 & Knuckles, is part of the compilation Sonic Origins.
+Besides the iOS and Android remakes of Sonic 1, Sonic CD, and a new version of Sonic 3 & Knuckles, this game is available in the Sonic Origins compilation.

 Contents